23/DeveloperDocumentation/live-schedule-add.md

 ### Example XML Response

     <response status="ok" permission_level="write"
-      message="The stream has started recording" cached="0">
+      message="The time has been added to the schedule" cached="0">

 ### Example JSON Response

     {
       "status": "ok",
-      "message":"The stream has started recording",
-      "permission_level":"write",
+      "message":"The time has been added to the schedule", "permission_level":"write",
       "cached":"0",
       "p": "1",